komljen/dockerfile-examples/README.md

 ./env.sh start wp
 ```

 This command will search for dependencies (wp.links) and start them first if they are present.
 Then it will run new container which will be linked to dependencies.
-Also it will read port (wp.port) and name (wp.name).
+Also it will read port (wp.service.port) and name (wp.service.name).

 WordPress installation will be available at: http://localhost